With A Warm, Caring Staff and Stunningly Natural Results,

 Our Approach to Surgery is Anything but Plastic

-A Tummy Tuck is the most frequent surgery performed to change the appearance of the abdomen.
+A tummy tuck is the most frequent surgery performed to change the appearance of the abdomen.
 This procedure is very popular for women who are recovering from pregnancy and for people who are feeling restricted in their movements due to excess skin and tissue.
 Tummy Tucks should be considered as a last resort if exercising and diet don’t have the desired effect.

-In the end, each patient has different needs, and only an experienced doctor can determine the right choice of Tummy Tuck procedure to be used.
+In the end, each patient has different needs, and only an experienced doctor can determine the right tummy tuck procedure for you.
 One of the doctors to consider when near North Carolina is Dr. Brian S. Coan.
 Dr. Coan finished medical school at the University of Chicago-Pritzker and Duke University Medical Center.
 Dr. Brian S. Coan is also a member of the Fellow of the American College of Surgeons or FACS.Return to Overview